AlekseiCherenkevich/amo-crm-test-task/README.md

 # https://alekseicherenkevich.github.io/amo-crm-test-task/

-Click on widgets and move to timer
+Click on widgets and move to time